 The standard interface cable is attached to the scanner with an 10-pin modular connector.
-When properly seated, the connector is held in the scanner's handle by a flexible retention tab.
+When properly seated, the connector is held in place with a screw and locking plate.
 The interface cable is designed to be field replaceable.

 - Order replacement cables from Honeywell or from an authorized distributor. - When ordering a replacement cable, specify the cable part number of the original interface cable.